dhairya-quash/TEST-REPO/Test.md

 - **Read error messages**: Pay close attention to any error messages and logs provided during the setup.
 These can give you clues about what might be going wrong.

 ## Bonus :
-If you are using a dynamic IP on a hosted VM instance, stopping the instance will stop the container, and when starting it again, the external IP address of the VM instance will change.
-But we got you covered!
-Run the `restart.sh` script in your working directory of the VM and the IP address will be updated for the docker containers and will start the containers for you.
+If you are utilizing a dynamic IP on a hosted VM instance, please be aware that stopping the instance will halt the container, and upon starting it again, the external IP address of the VM instance will change.
+However, we have a solution for you.
+By running the [restart-max.sh](https://github.com/dhairya-quash/TEST-REPO/blob/main/restart-max.sh) script in your working directory on the VM, the IP address will be updated for the Docker containers, and the containers will be restarted automatically.
+This process is specifically designed for users operating hosted VM instances.

 ## Conclusion